MarwaTalaat/Churn-prediction/README.md

 # Churn-prediction
-Churn prediction using SPSS modeler
+Churn prediction using SPSS modeler.
+This is one of IBM Data Science Bootcamp.
+More information about the solution is available in powerpoint presenation.

 # Overview
 A telecommunications firm serving regional markets.
 It has struggled with revenue contraction as customers move to other competitors.
 Its leadership has prioritized reducing customer churn in the next period.